Section31/Terms-of-Service/README.md

 ## DESCRIPTION OF SERVICE
 [Section31 OÜ](https://www.sect31.com) is an online website and services platform that provides ledger entry translation to and from various blockchain technologies.

-At this time, we do not support FIAT conversions or interact with FIAT in any way, nor do we store the input assets or manage user assets on their behalf.
-We offer only ledger entry translation and therefore require that the user be the beneficial owner of the sending address of the input assets, the destination address, and the refund address for each transaction.
+At this time, we do not support fiat conversions or interact with fiat in any way, nor do we store the input assets or manage user assets on their behalf.
+We offer only ledger entry translation and therefore require that the user be the beneficial owner of the sending address of the input assets, and the destination address for each transaction.
 Other terms and conditions apply as described in further sections of this Terms of Service.

 ## ACCEPTANCE OF OUR TERMS OF SERVICE
 Please read these Terms of Service carefully before accessing or using our website or services.
 By accessing or using any part of the website or services that we provide, or consenting via an "opt-in" mechanism, you agree to be bound by these Terms of Service.
 If you do not agree to all the Terms and Conditions of this agreement, then you may not access and are completely prohibited from using the website and all services provided by us.
 If these Terms of Service are considered an offer, acceptance is expressly limited to these Terms of Service.

 ## LAWS, RULES, AND REGULATIONS COMPLIANCE
-You agree to be bound by all applicable laws, rules, and regulations.
-You also agree that you are responsible for compliance with, and that you are compliant with, all applicable laws, rules, and regulations.
-If you are non-compliant with any applicable law, rule, or regulation, you are prohibited from using or accessing the website and services that we provide; your only recourse being to stop using the website and services provided by us.
+You agree to be bound by all applicable laws, rules, and regulations within  your legal jurisdiction.
+You also agree that you are responsible for compliance with, and that you are compliant with, all applicable laws, rules, and regulations within your legal jurisdiction.

+If you are non-compliant with any applicable law, rule, or regulation within your legal jurisdiction, you are prohibited from using or accessing the website and services that we provide; your only recourse being to stop using the website and services provided by us.

 ## MODIFICATION OF THE TERMS OF SERVICE
 We may at any time and without notice to you or third parties modify these Terms of Service.
-By using the website or any services that we provide, or by consenting via an "opt-in" mechanism, you agree to be bound by the then-current version of our Terms of Service.
+By using the website or any services that we provide, or by consenting via an ‘opt-in’ mechanism, you agree to be bound by the then-current version of our Terms of Service.

-Furthermore, we reserve the right to make any changes retroactively - which may affect ledger entry translations, transactions, or other activities that you have already undertaken.
+Furthermore, we reserve the right to make any changes to this Terms of Service retroactively - which may affect ledger entry translations, transactions, or other activities that you have already undertaken.
 It is recommended to check back often to review any possible changes to these Terms of Service.

 ## USE RESTRICTIONS
 We reserve the right to terminate your access to our website and services for any reason and in our sole and absolute discretion.
 Use of our website and services is void where prohibited by applicable law.